datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/peopledatalabs-api.md

 ### Name
 Enter any name that will help you recognize this data source within your query window.

-Acceptable characters include:
+!!! info "Acceptable characters include"

     - lowercase alphanumeric characters
     - underscores

 ### API Key
-An API key is generated within your account page.
+The API key is generated within your account page.
 The following steps will navigate you to its location.
 Once created, copy the key and enter it in the People Data Labs form.

 !!! example "Steps for getting the API key"